-Chapman Cox is chairman emeritus of the governing board of Alliance Defending Freedom, and also serves as chairman of the board of ADF Foundation.
-He brings to his board service leadership experience and trustworthy stewardship in the legal profession, public service, corporate management.
+Chapman Cox is chairman emeritus of the governing board of Alliance Defending Freedom.
+He brings to his board service leadership experience and trustworthy stewardship in the legal profession, public service, and corporate management.

 Mr. Cox was born in Ohio, and attended public schools in Indiana, Colorado, and California.
 He earned a B.A. magna cum laude from the University of Southern California and a J.D. from Harvard Law School.
 After graduate school, he served for three years as an officer in the U.S. Marine Corps, including combat duty in Vietnam.
 During his civilian professional career, he continued to serve in the Marine Corps Reserve and retired as a colonel.

 Upon returning from Vietnam, Mr. Cox entered the private practice of law in California and Colorado.
 He was the managing partner of Sherman & Howard (a multi-state law firm), an adjunct professor at the University of Colorado Law School, and a member of the board of governors of the Colorado Bar Association.
 He is a fellow of the American College of Trust and Estate Counsel and a former member of the American Bar Association Standing Committee on Law and National Security.

 In the administration of President Reagan, Mr. Cox served as assistant secretary of the Navy (first term) and as general counsel of the Department of Defense (second term).
 He received two Distinguished Public Service Medals from the Department of Defense, and a Distinguished Public Service Medal from the Department of the Navy.
 Later, as a private citizen, he served as a member of the Defense Policy Board.